 Being vegetarian in Japan is probably going to be more of a challenge than what you’re used to in your home country.
 However, don’t let that deter you!
 As a vegetarian, Japan is one of my favorite destinations for food travel.
 You just need to know how to find options and come prepared.
 My absolute favorite app when traveling as a vegetarian is HappyCow, which has been extremely useful in many countries across the world, including Japan.
 It uses your current location to pull up a map of vegetarian and vegan options nearby.

 Additionally, I suggest that you print one of these dietary restriction cards and carry it with you.
 There is not a widespread understanding of what certain dietary restrictions mean, so these cards will help clarify.
 In big cities, these two resources will be more than enough to find a good meal.
 However, if you’re traveling out of major metropolitan areas, you should research vegetarian restaurants in that area in advance.
-There are usually less submissions on HappyCow in less visited areas, so mapping out your options in advance is always a good idea.
+There are usually fewer submissions on HappyCow in less visited areas, so mapping out your options in advance is always a good idea.

 I have an entire survival guide for vegetarians (and vegans) in Japan here, including useful tips, necessary apps, and my favorite veggie-friendly restaurants.